msalemor/openai-content-demos/README.md

 ## Static Generator

-This demo will build the static content for City Guides as a backend process using the Davinvi endpoint.
-This content could be used in static content generators such as Jekyll or Hugo to generate a full site.
+City guides generates the content dynamically.
+This means that every section of the page is rendered by making a call to OpenAI.
+This approach is for demo purposes to visualize what is happening.
+A better approach to generate such a site would be to generate static content for the different sections and then use a static site generator such as Jekyll or Hugo to buid such site.
+The static content generator generates such content.

 ## Stack